tmtsoftware/csw/docs/src/main/commons/apps.md

 `--config` option, if provided, then starts configuration service.
 Next, it checks whether to start event service from provided
 `--event` option, if provided, it starts event service.
 Next, it checks whether to start alarm service from provided `--alarm` option, if provided, it starts alarm service.
 Next, it checks whether to start database service from provided `--database` option, if provided, it starts database service.
+It is important to set `PGDATA` env var to start the postgres server.
+                                                              See `--help` for more details

 With this, the component code is now ready to connect to provided services via `csw-services.sh`.